uk-gov-mirror/ONSdigital.takeon-validation-formula-evaluator/README.md

 }</pre></code>

 ## Depolyment
 This repo is integrated with Concourse for 'linting-&-tests' and 'serverless deployment'.
-The 'pipeline.yml' file defines the concourse pipeline which uses the 'params.yml' file for 'aws_region', 'ecr_repository' abd 'git_repository'.
+The 'pipeline.yml' file defines the concourse pipeline which uses the 'params.yml' file for 'aws_region', 'ecr_repository' and 'git_repository'.
 Other parameters used in the pipeline are defined as 'secrets' in AWS.

 **Steps** <br/>
 The pipeline is designed as 2 steps process -